 by Nebula Haze

-Some growers say you should never top an auto-flowering plant, while others claim they can top their autos without a problem.
+Many growers say you should never top an auto-flowering plant, while others claim they can top their autos without a problem.
 How can there be such a big difference in results between different growers?
 Well, here’s the thing about topping autos….

-Even though the above grower took really great care of this plant from here on, and got pretty good yields for such a small plant, he would have gotten way better yields if the plant had grown fast enough to get bigger!
+Even though the above grower took really great care of this plant from here on, and got pretty good yields for such a small plant, he would have harvested far better yields if the plant had gotten bigger during the first few weeks of life.

-When to Never Top Auto-Flowering Plants
+When it’s Not Recommended to Top Auto-Flowering Plants

 - it’s your first grow